 Rocky's Boots was a commercial educational software product, published in 1982 by the Learning Company.
 It won Software of the Year awards from Learning magazine (1983), Parent's Choice magazine (1983), and Infoworld magazine (1982, runner-up), and received the Gold Award (for selling 100,000 copies) from the Software Publishers Association.
 It was one of the first educational software products for personal computers to successfully use an interactive graphical simulation as a learning environment.
-It was a precursor to later simulation products such as SimCity and The Incredible Machine.
+It was a precursor to later simulation products such as The Sims and Minecraft.